Avaiga/taipy-getting-started/steps/explain_md/step_12_compare.md

 ```

 Let's create a page related to this comparison.
-As said before, this page will contain a graph to compare scenarios and pipelines and a selector to choose the metric on which to compare.
+As said before, this page will contain a graph to compare scenarios and pipelines; and a selector to choose the metric on which to compare.
 The button at the bottom of the page when pressed calls the `compare` function.
 When finished, the rest of the page will be shown thanks to the `render` parameter of the *part*.

 A new Taipy's block is present in the Markdown: [expandable](https://didactic-broccoli-7da2dfd5.pages.github.io/manuals/gui/viselements/expandable/).